ABOUT THE FESTIVAL

 ### TYPES OF ENTRIES INVITED

-We accept productions that are created for all the different kinds of venues available around the world that are evolving so rapidly from the traditional to the non-traditional.
+We accept productions created for all kinds of venues and have responded to the rapid changes from traditional to non-traditional.

 - Internal Corporate Communications (On-boarding, Training, Benefits, etc.)